Skip to Content

 Instructions

-Add the seasoned, paneer cubes to the oil and fry both sides until slightly crispy.
-3-5 minutes. transfer to a bowl.
+• Add the seasoned paneer cubes to the oil and fry both sides until slightly crispy.
+3-5 minutes.
+Transfer to a bowl.

-Making the paneer gravy.
+Cooking the paneer gravy.

-Add oil to the pan, followed by chopped onions, and minced garlic, cinnamon.
+• Add oil to the pan, followed by chopped onions, minced garlic, and cinnamon.

-Reduce heat to low. add the curry powder and coriander powder.
+• Reduce heat to low.
+Add the curry powder and coriander powder.

-Pour in the coconut milk and let the paneer slow simmer until the gravy slightly thickens.
+• Pour in the coconut milk and let the paneer slow-simmer until the gravy slightly thickens.

 Nutrition Information: